Our Opinion: King's dream should convict, challenge and unite us

 “Old Man Segregation is on his deathbed,” King remarked in the story.
 “The only thing now is how costly the South will make his funeral.”

 In a time of racial reckoning and civil unrest following police violence against unarmed Black men, all Americans would do well to measure our nation against King’s dream.
 Our stalled progress should convict us.
 The unfulfilled vision — poet Langston Hughes might call it “a dream deferred” — should challenge us.

 “There are those who are asking the devotees of civil rights, ‘When will you be satisfied?’
 We can never be satisfied as long as the Negro is the victim of the unspeakable horrors of police brutality,” King said in the historic address.

 In a second reference to police brutality, King calls Black civil rights demonstrators “the veterans of creative suffering” and urges them to press on in the face of often fierce persecution.

 Making Martin Luther King’s dream a reality will require an overhaul of the American criminal justice system.
 The police killings of Breonna Taylor in Louisville and George Floyd in Minneapolis sparked a nationwide protest movement.

 Activists thought their message was being heard.
-Then police in Kenosha, Wisconsin, shot 29-year-old Jacob Blake seven times in the back.
+Then on Sunday, police in Kenosha, Wisconsin, shot 29-year-old Jacob Blake seven times in the back.
 Blake survived the shooting, which Gov. Tony Evers has roundly condemned.
-State lawmakers called an emergency session to consider police reform bills.
+State lawmakers are holding an emergency session to consider police reform bills.